awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 + You can get high availability with a primary instance and a synchronous secondary instance that you can fail over to when problems occur\.
 You can also use read replicas to increase read scaling\.
 + In addition to the security in your database package, you can help control who can access your RDS databases by using AWS Identity and Access Management \(IAM\) to define users and permissions\.
 You can also help protect your databases by putting them in a virtual private cloud \(VPC\)\.

-### Amazon RDS Custom for Oracle<a name="Welcome.Concepts.Custom"></a>
+### Amazon RDS Custom for Oracle and Microsoft SQL Server<a name="Welcome.Concepts.Custom"></a>

 Amazon RDS Custom is an RDS management type that gives you full access to your database and operating system\.

 You can use the control capabilities of RDS Custom to access and customize the database environment and operating system for legacy and packaged business applications\.
 Meanwhile, Amazon RDS automates database administration tasks and operations\.

 In this deployment model, you can install applications and change configuration settings to suit your applications\.
 At the same time, you can offload database administration tasks such as provisioning, scaling, upgrading, and backup to AWS\.
 You can take advantage of the database management benefits of Amazon RDS, with more control and flexibility\.

-For Oracle Database, RDS Custom combines the automation of Amazon RDS with the flexibility of Amazon EC2\.
+For Oracle Database and Microsoft SQL Server, RDS Custom combines the automation of Amazon RDS with the flexibility of Amazon EC2\.

-**Shared responsibility model for RDS Custom**
+The following table shows the shared responsibility model for RDS Custom\.

 |  Feature  |  Amazon RDS management  |  RDS Custom management  |
 | --- | --- | --- |